wyewlee/st-my/_posts/2022-08-31-launching.md

 Stateless.my acknowledge the difficult yet unique journey of every stateless Malaysian in finding the exit for statelessness.
 Everyone has a very unique story to share.

 #### Open For Stories & Contents
 Stateless.my is open to platform any stories and contents with the focus of statelessness in Malaysia.
 We would like to hear your unique journey and struggle on this road of statelessness.

-We would like to invite every concerned Malaysian to join the struggle of stateless Malaysians.
+*open for collab*

 Stay tuned to our page for more interesting contents!

+#### Open For Articles

+*open for publishing and platforming*

 > Hidup Tetapi Tiada Kehidupan, Bercita-cita Tetapi Tiada Masa Depan.